 GolfClubAtlas.com is presented to promote frank commentary on golf course architecture.
 Within this commercial-free site, the subject of golf course architecture is discussed in several different sections, including:

-- a Discussion Group limited to 1,200 people from around the world.
+- A Discussion Group limited to 1,500 individuals.
 If interested in participating, please contact us.

-Many courses are featured that are lesser known and that don’t overtly promote themselves, but are inspiring places to play.
-Courses that have been written to death (Augusta National, Pebble Beach, etc.) are included for sake of completeness only, but are the shortest profiles.
-The courses included are ones from which the author believes there is much to be learned.
-Many of the courses are not ‘championship’ courses (whatever that means) or necessarily the best conditioned courses, but they share a single important characteristic: they are inspiring to play, be it by yourself, with your dog, family or friends.
-Enjoyment is the primary theme of these descriptions, but when taken together, these course profiles hopefully trace the history and improvements/setbacks in golf course architecture.
-In general, the courses fall into one of four distinct architectural periods.
+Many featured courses are lesser-known and don’t overtly promote themselves.
+They may not be ‘championship’ courses (whatever that means!) or necessarily the best-conditioned, but they all share a single, important characteristic: they are inspiring to play, be it by yourself or with your dog, family, or friends.
+Enjoyment is the hallmark of these descriptions, that taken together hopefully trace the history and evolution of golf course architecture.
+In general, the courses fall into one of four architectural periods:

-2. 1900-1937: For the first time, architects started to move and shape land to create hazards and add strategic interest.
-Such work started with the heathland courses outside of London and men like Charles Blair Macdonald brought it to America, where he coined the term ‘golf architect’ around 1910.
-Tom Simpson called the Roaring Twenties the ‘Golden Age’ of course design, and he was right.
+2. 1900-1939: Architects interjected strategy by shaping land and creating hazards.
+Such work started with the heathland courses around London and men like Charles Blair Macdonald brought time-tested design tenets from the United Kingdom to America.
+Tom Simpson deemed the Roaring Twenties to be the ‘Golden Age’ of course design – and he was right.